UdhbhavSinghRana/CodeCollab/README.md

 # CodeCollab

 CodeCollab is a web application that facilitates real-time collaborative coding.
-It enables multiple users to work together in a virtual room, featuring a shared code editor, problem statements, and a chat box for seamless communication.
+It enables multiple users to work together in a virtual room, featuring a shared code editor, problem statements, save the code and a chat box for seamless communication.

 ## Features